25+ Blemish Busters You Can Make Yourself

 1 1/2 TBS Milk

-• Mix together the gelatin and milk then heat in the microwave for about 12 seconds.
+- Combine the gelatin and milk then heat in the microwave for about 12 seconds.
 Remove from microwave and stir with a wooden stir stick (a clean one!).
-Generously apply to problem areas on the face.
-Be careful not to apply too close to the eyes.
+Generously slather on problem areas.
+Be careful not to get too close to the eyes.

-• Let completely dry (between 15 to 30 minutes) then carefully peel it off.
-The gunk clogging your pores will be stuck on the peel, the result is similar to the expensive removal strips you can buy.
+- Let completely dry (between 15 to 30 minutes) then carefully peel it off.
+The gunk clogging pores will be stuck on it, the result is similar to the expensive removal strips found in stores.

-• After removing the peel, wash face in very cold water to close the pores.
+- After removing, splash face with very cold water to close the pores.

-First wash your face with facial cleansing soap and water.
-Then fill a bowl with boiling water and place your face down close to the water to be near the heat.
-Cover your head with a towel to trap the steam around your face, stay put for about 10 minutes then make and apply the treatment peel above.
+First use a cleansing soap.
+Then fill a bowl with boiling water and place your face down close to the surface to be near the heat.
+Cover head with a towel to trap the steam, stay put for about 10 minutes then use the peel above.

 Here’s a tip to remove those whiteheads that I get on my cheek and jawline that kinda feel like beard stubble….Prell Shampoo.
 I use a little on a wet washcloth while in the shower and wash my face with it.
 Since it’s a stripping shampoo it melts the whitehead stubble away.
 Just be sure and use a gentle face moisturizer to counteract the stripping effect afterwards.